Apartments, Temporary Accommodation, and WIFI

 Finding accommodation can be one of the scariest parts of moving to another country.
 You are flying to a new place without a permanent living situation, and when you arrive, you will need to very quickly find a place and sign a lease in a foreign language.

 In many ways apartment hunting in Spain will be very similar to apartment hunting in the U.S, but there are some key differences as well.
-I will walk you through the process of finding shelter in Spain.
+I will walk you through the process of finding your own place in Spain.

 Before Your Flight